Hippocratic Corpus: Wine

 Physicians tried to study the human body with pure objectivity to give the most accurate explanation for the effects of external substances that could be given for the time.
 During this period, physicians believed not all wines were equally potent in producing a range of perilous symptoms.
 According to the Hippocratic texts, physicians carefully categorized wine by properties such as color, taste, viscosity, smell, and age.
 According to Hippocrates, a more concentrated wine leads to a heavy head and difficulty thinking, and a soft wine inflames the spleen and liver and produces wind in the intestine.
 Other observations of the ingestion of wine included the varying levels of tolerance within the population being observed.
 This observation led to the belief that the size of one's body and one's environment had an influence on ability to handle wine.
 Because of this, different people would require different concentrations and dilutions of wine for medicinal use.
 After observation, men with larger bodies were able to consume more than men with smaller bodies and the same effects could be observed between them.
 Physician's also hypothesized that gender contributed to the effects of wine on the body.
 Women were noted to have a cold and wet nature which encouraged Hippocratic doctors to prescribe them undiluted wine.
 This differed from men, who typically were hotter by nature.
 It was not common practice between physicians of the time to recommend the consumption of wine for children.
 Physicians collectively believed that there was no purpose for children to drink wine.
-However, in rare circumstances, there are records of some doctors recommending wine for children, only if heavily diluted with water, to warm the child or to ease hunger pains.
+However, in rare circumstances, there are records of some doctors recommending wine for children, only if heavily diluted with water, to warm the child or to ease hunger pangs.
 Mostly, doctors prohibited wine consumption for people under eighteen.